Which school do you want to support?

 During the pandemic, the federal budget supported digital access for all students.
 Continued funding is at risk.

-During the Pandemic, the federal government supported universal access to digital connectivity in each student's home through the Affordable Connectivity Program (ACP).
+During the pandemic, the federal government supported universal access to digital connectivity in each student's home through the Affordable Connectivity Program (ACP).
 This enabled teachers to use digital teaching tools and assign digital homework with confidence that their students could access it.
 As of this writing in 2024, continued funding for ACP is at risk.

-Reliable, trustworthy connectivity is central to the US Department of Education's 2024 National Educational Technology Plan, which calls for closing the digital divides in "Access, Design and Use."
+Reliable, trustworthy connectivity is central to the US Department of Education's 2024 National Educational Technology Plan, which calls for closing digital divides in "Access, Design and Use."

 Digital data?
 No, just guesses.

 It's important to acknowledge what we don't know about the real internet access conditions that students and teachers experience on a day to day basis.
 Certainly, some school sites have reliable bottom-up data about network uptime, performance, usage, and dead zones.
-Some of this data might flow to districts, but educations systems don't collect real data about it.
+Some of this data might flow to districts, but education systems don't collect real data about it.
 When it comes to digital infrastructure, the Department of Education can only make educated guesses based on surveys.

 There are about 10,000 public schools in California, including some truly enormous buildings.
 The campus of Granada Hills Charter School is so big the school website features an aerial tour.